BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.0 (17), April 13, 2021

+* Fixed a regression where attempting to print seeds and derived keys would produce an empty page.

 ### 1.0 (16), April 13, 2021

-* Fixed a regression where attempting to seeds and derived keys would produce an empty page.
+* Unreleased.

 ### 1.0 (15), April 12, 2021